sutta » mn » Majjhima Nikāya 114

 Kathaṁrūpaṁ, bhante, attabhāvapaṭilābhaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti?

-And what way of reincarnating causes unskillful qualities to grow while skillful qualities decline?
+And reincarnation in what kind of life-form causes unskillful qualities to grow while skillful qualities decline?

 Sabyābajjhaṁ, bhante, attabhāvapaṭilābhaṁ abhinibbattayato apariniṭṭhitabhāvāya akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti;